scottransom/presto/README.md

 http://www.cv.nrao.edu/~sransom/presto/

-PRESTO is a large suite of pulsar search and analysis software developed by Scott Ransom mostly from scratch.
+PRESTO is a large suite of pulsar search and analysis software developed by Scott Ransom mostly from scratch, and released under the GPL (v2).
 It was primarily designed to efficiently search for binary millisecond pulsars from long observations of globular clusters (although it has since been used in several surveys with short integrations and to process a lot of X-ray data as well).
 It is written primarily in ANSI C, with many of the recent routines in Python.
-According to Steve Eikenberry, PRESTO stands for: **PulsaR Exploration and Search TOolkit**!
+According to Steve Eikenberry, PRESTO stands for: PulsaR Exploration and Search TOolkit!

-**To date, PRESTO has discovered over 300 pulsars, including more than 150 recycled pulsars, most of which are in binaries!**
+**PRESTO has discovered over 600 pulsars, including more than 230 recycled and/or binary pulsars!**

-## New in Version 2:
+## New in Version 2.1:
- * WAPP, BCPM, Spigot, and 1-bit analog filterbank data are deprecated!
+ * `accelsearch` now has a "jerk" search capability (thanks to UVA undergrad Bridget Anderson for help with this!).
+This makes searches take a *lot* longer, but definitely improves sensitivity when the observation duration is 5-15% of the duration of the orbital period.
+Typically -wmax should be set to 3-5x -zmax (and you probably never need to set -zmax to anything larger than 300).
-   (see below)
+ * Ability to ignore bad channels on the command line (-ignorechan) (see `rfifind_stats.py` and `weights_to_ignorechan.py`)
- * Dramatically improved internal handling (giving better dynamic range and RFI removal) of PSRFITS and SIGPROC filterbank data
+ * Lots of new python utilities (such as for handling RFI, showing bandpasses, making waterfall plots, ...)
- * Massive speed-ups (factors of 2 or more) of `accelsearch` when all of the F-Fdot plane can fit into core memory (that can be set by changing values in `include/meminfo.h`)
+ * New wrappers for the python interface (will make the transition to Python 3.X much smoother later this year)
- * Many bug fixes and several new scripts (including new orbit fitters)
+ * Many bug fixes and minor improvements

 ## About PRESTO:
 PRESTO is written with portability, ease-of-use, and memory efficiency